 Students have the opportunity to use specialist photographic equipment in the studio or on location in support of their studies and to reinforce the professional aspects of the course delivery.

 New Broncolor lighting has been purchased for four of our studios and Profoto lighting, mounted on a High-Glide system, is available in the other three.

-Large format photography has been strongly supported throughout, and has been enhanced with the addition of Toyo 5’x4′ field cameras for location work.
+Large format photography has been strongly supported throughout, and has been enhanced with the addition of Toyo 5’x4′ and Shen Hao field cameras for location work.

-Digital SLRs are available to book out on location and for use within studios, including full frame Nikon D3X camera kits.
-Also Phase One P30+ 32.5 Million Megapixel digital backs can be used on campus to capture high-end professional quality images.
+Digital SLRs are available to book out on location and to use within studios, including full frame Nikon and Canon systems.
+Students are also able to use both Phase One and Hasselblad digital medium format systems which can be used on campus to capture high-end professional quality images.

-- Black and white and colour darkrooms and film processing
+- Black and white and colour darkrooms and automated colour and black & white film processing